Azure-Samples/cosmos-db-table-dotnet-quickstart/readme.md

 ## Quickstart

-1. Log in to Azure Developer CLI.
+1. Log in to Azure Developer CLI. *This is only required once per-install.*

     ```bash
     azd auth login
     ```

-    > [!TIP]
-    > This is only required once per-install.

 1. Initialize this template (`cosmos-db-table-dotnet-quickstart`) using `azd init`